sudeeprp/rapa-home/contribute.md

 ### Nudging for effectiveness

-In addition to being efficient and sustainable, we need to steer on the path of effectiveness:
+In addition to being efficient and sustainable, teams need to steer on the path of effectiveness:

 - To solve real problems
 - To have clarity on purpose
-- To engage consumers of our software
+- To engage consumers

 Implement gates at each stage to 'nudge' the team in real-time, with data and insights.